Drimia-Interactive/RTL-helper-system/README.md

 we have several components that you can use
 * __Text Rtl Helper__ - add this to gameobject with a regular Text component
 * __Text Mesh Pro Rtl Helper__ - add this to gameobject with a TMP Text component
+* __RectTransform Rtl Helper__ - add this to gameobject with a RectTransform component

 ### Manager